smastrom/react-rating/README.md

 - Simple and clean DOM structure
 - Works both on the server and the client
 - Lightweight with zero dependencies
-- Fully typed with IntelliSense infos and autocomplete

 <br/>